CharlesHahn/Courses-Notes/molecular_simulation.md

 #### the constants

 - more atom types, the more sensitive the force field is
-- every atom type requires a defination of a force constant, k, and an equilibrium length, $r_{eq}$, between it and, in principle, every atom type difined so far
+- every atom type requires a defination of a force constant, k, and an equilibrium length, $r_{eq}_$, between it and, in principle, every atom type difined so far
 - NUmber of bond stretch parameters goes up as N^2 where N is the number of atom types...
 - assignment of parameters from experimental data or from hign level QM calculations